 - The identification number of your electricity meter (or Zählernummer in German);

-- Full names of the individuals who will be paying for the electricity
+- Full names of the individuals who will be paying the monthly utility bills

 - Estimated yearly electricity usage (optional)